 - What if we need respite care or care becomes too complex?

-Find a place for the equipment that gives both the caregiver and the patient the best access to day-to-day needs.
-In fact, most decisions about preparing the home should balance the needs of both the caregiver and patient.
+Another essential factor to consider when preparing for at-home hospice is the availability of Medicare benefits and medical equipment.
+Most decisions about preparing the home should balance the needs of both the caregiver and the patient.
 Eliminating barriers for the caregiver leads to less stress and more time for important moments together.